 In Column (4), we observe that with increasing Internet usage, the number of directories decreases.
 For every one percentage point increase in Internet usage, the number of overall and non-RBOC directories falls by 0.2% and 0.5%.
-Overall, we find that non-RBOCs exit and that RBOCs consolidate in response to Internet penetration.
+Overall we find that non-RBOCs exit and that RBOCs decrease the number of directories in response to Internet penetration.